Provisional Registration – Specialty Practice Limited

 For information on the PRA-Specialty Practice conducted under the auspices of the Division of Continuing Professional Development, University of Manitoba, please refer to information on the University of Manitoba website.

-III.
 APPLICATION FOR MEDICAL REGISTRATION

 Applicants for the provisional specialty practice limited class must complete the Application for Medical Registration (AMR).
 You will be required to submit the following fees at the time you submit your AMR: $200 Medical Council of Canada fee; $210 CPSM Review of Qualifications fee.
+Please note that application fees are non-refundable.

 - self-audit using the problem oriented medical record